pydata/xarray/doc/roadmap.rst

 Development roadmap
 ===================

-Authors: Stephan Hoyer, Joe Hamman and xarray developers
+Authors: Xarray developers

-Date: July 24, 2018
+Date: September 3, 2021

 Xarray is an open source Python library for labeled multidimensional arrays and datasets.